-- Study the general and specific rules for adaptations available in REACH.
+- Follow and apply the general and specific rules for adaptations under REACH.

 - Information provided using an adaptation must be as reliable as if it was generated using the test required to fulfil the information requirement .

-- Make sure that the results of your adaptation can be used later for classification and labelling and for risk assessment – if not, ECHA will reject your adaptation.
+- Make sure that the results of your adaptation are adequate for classification and labelling and for risk assessment.
+If they are not, ECHA will reject your adaptation.

-- Some adaptations can never be accepted and ECHA will reject them.
+- Some adaptations can never be accepted.
 For example, ECHA is currently not aware of any in vitro methods or QSAR models that reliably predict higher-tier endpoints, including repeated-dose toxicity, carcinogenicity, developmental or reproductive toxicity studies.

-- For a read-across or grouping (category) approach, you need to show that the substances are very likely to be similar (eco)toxicologically:
+- You need to show that the substances are likely to be similar (eco)toxicologically:

 - Identify the group of substances clearly – describe their structural similarities and differences.
-Explain how structural differences may (or may not) impact the predicted properties of the substances and consequently your read-across prediction.
+Explain how structural differences may (or may not) impact the predicted properties of the substance.

-- To apply the read-across approach, you must understand and report the composition of your substance and the available test materials properly.
+- To apply the read-across approach, you must understand and report the composition of your substance and the available test materials.

-- Provide a data matrix with all available information (physico-chemical and (eco)toxicological).
+- Provide a data matrix with all available physico-chemical and (eco)toxicological information.

-- ECHA can accept a read-across adaptation only if you provide a credible read-across hypothesis with a proper justification and reliable data for each endpoint.
+- A read-across adaptation can be accepted only if you provide a credible read-across hypothesis with a proper justification and reliable data for each endpoint.

 - Explain the trends you use to support your prediction – including all inconsistencies and their impact on your prediction.